vedph/pythia/docs/example.md

 },
 ```

+>`Options` here is redundant as `IsRecursive` is false by default.
+Yet, it is useful to insert it because it shows you what are some relevant options you might want to use.

 #### Text Filters

+🎯 Define some essential filtering to preprocess our documents or prepare for further processing later (like for UDP).

 (2) **text filters**:

-- `text-filter.tei` is used to discard tags and header while indexing.
+- `text-filter.tei` is used to discard XML tags and the whole TEI header while indexing the text.
-- `text-filter.quotation-mark` is used to ensure that apostrophes are handled correctly, by replacing smart quotes with apostrophe character codes proper.
+- `text-filter.quotation-mark` is used to ensure that apostrophes are handled correctly, by replacing "smart quotes" with apostrophe character codes proper.
+Using smart quotes instead of apostrophe is against Unicode semantics and might interfere with tokenizers and filters.
 - `text-filter.upd` is used to add POS tags to the indexed words via [UDPipe](https://lindat.mff.cuni.cz/services/udpipe/).
+See [UDP Integration](udp.md) for more.

 ```json
 "TextFilters": [